-College was supposed to rank up there as one of the best experiences of my life.
-Like most high school students I expected that in college I would work hard and play hard.
+College was supposed to rank up there as one of the most fun, door-opening and gratifying experiences of my life.
+Like most high school students, I expected that in college I would work hard and play hard.
 I’d expand my social network, learn enthusiastically about a wide range of subjects, and choose a path that would lead to a rewarding career.
 For some students, college may fulfill those expectations.
 For me, the reality turned out to be disappointingly different.
 Like millions of students in colleges around the country I succumbed to intense anxiety and depression.

-According to the Center for Collegiate Mental Health at Penn State Anxiety and depression are now pervasive on college campuses.”
-In a 2009 survey by the American College Health Association. forty-six percent of college students said they felt “things were hopeless” at least once in the previous 12 months, and nearly a third had become so depressed that it was difficult to function.
-The rate of suicide for teens and young adults 15 – 24 years of age has tripled since the 1950s, making it the third leading cause of death in adolescents and the second leading cause of death among college-age youth.
+According to the Center for Collegiate Mental Health at Penn State, "anxiety and depression are now pervasive on college campuses.”
+In a 2009 survey by the American College Health Association, forty-six percent of college students said they felt “things were hopeless” at least once in the previous 12 months.
+Nearly a third had become so depressed that it was difficult to function.
+The suicide rate for teens and young adults 15 – 24 years of age has tripled since the 1950s, making it the third leading cause of death in adolescents and the second leading cause of death among college-age youth.

-What caused my succumbing to this epidemic of anxiety and depression in colleges?
+What caused my personally succumbing to the anxiety and depression so prevalent in colleges?

 I entered college at the age of 17.
 From the outset, deep down I knew something was wrong.
 Just weeks into my first semester I developed a chronic skin condition, my body’s visible signal to me of something amiss.
-I began experiencing severe anxiety and at the same time became depressed.
+I began experiencing severe anxiety and also became depressed.

-As much as I struggled to pinpoint what specifically was causing these problems, it took browsing through my Twitter feed late one night for the message suddenly to become clear.
+As much as I struggled to pinpoint what was causing these problems, I couldn't understand why I felt so worried and down.
+It took browsing through my Twitter feed late one night for the message suddenly to become clear.
 A quote that I read there rattled me to the core.
 “If you fuel your journey on the opinions of others, you are going to run out of gas.”

 What if my anxiety and depression are warning signs that something is off in my life?
 I am living my life based on the expectations of others.
 I am going down a path I have no interest in pursuing.

 That was it!
 That was why I was experiencing intense anxiety all the time.
 I wasn’t living for myself.
 There was a mismatch between my current situation and what I wanted to do or be.
-This mismatch was why I felt constantly confused, upset and anxious.
+This mismatch was why I felt constantly confused, upset, anxious and down.
 This mismatch was the conflict that had been creating my “dis-eases,” both mental (anxiety) and physical (skin problems).

 Were anxiety and depression to be my fate forever?